kubermatic/docs/content/kubermatic/master/installation/compatibility/_index.en.md

 minor version, and z is the patch version.

-KKP follows the Kubernetes release model and cycle, though for practical reasons releases are a bit delayed to ensure compatibility with Kubernetes. in general, the latest three minor versions of KKP are supported, i.e. 2.15, 2.14 and 2.13.
+KKP follows the Kubernetes release model and cycle, though for practical reasons releases are a bit delayed to ensure compatibility with Kubernetes.
+In general, the latest three minor versions of KKP are supported, i.e. 2.15, 2.14 and 2.13.
 With the release of a new minor KKP version, support for the oldedst supported KKP version is dropped.